Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Introduction

-However, a recent study \cite{islam2018,islam2021} demonstrated the fast and power-efficient magnetization reversal of a cubic shaped nanoparticle (i.e., with zero demagnetization$\slash$shape anisotropy field) by the circularly polarized linear down chirp microwave pulse (DCMWP).

-But, from the practical point of view, fabricating the cubic shaped nanoparticle (i.e., with zero demagnetization field) is a challenge.
-Thus, investigating a nanoparticle with a finite shape anisotropy field, which originated from dipole-dipole interaction of asymmetric shaped, is more pragmatic since it should have a substantial effect on the magnetization reversal process and its energy consumption.
-For most device applications, the desired microwave pulse (DCMWP) should be with smaller amplitude, initial frequency and low chirp rate.

-Therefore, this study focuses on how the demagnetization field$\slash$shape anisotropy field ${H}_\text{shape}$ affects the microwave amplitude ${H}_\text{mw}$, initial frequency $f_o$ and pulse chirp rate $\eta$ of DCMWP and the magnetization switching time $t_s$.
-Interestingly, we found that the parameters of DCMWP i.e., $H_\text{mw}$, $f_o$, and $\eta$ decrease with the increase of shape anisotropy ${H}_\text{shape}$.
-In addition, there is a critical ${H}_\text{shape}$ field or cross-sectional area $S$, for which or larger, $t_s$ significantly reduces to 0.346 ns which is close to the theoretical limit \cite{wang2007}.
+Therefore, this study focuses on how the shape anisotropy ${H}_\text{shape}$ affects the energy consumption i.e., the amplitude ${H}_\text{mw}$, initial frequency $f_o$ and pulse chirp rate $\eta$ of DCMP and the magnetization switching time $t_s$.
+Interestingly, we found that the parameters of DCMP i.e., $H_\text{mw}$, $f_o$, and $\eta$ decrease with the increase of shape anisotropy ${H}_\text{shape}$.
+In addition, there is a critical ${H}_\text{shape}$ or cross-sectional area $A$, for which or larger, $t_s$ significantly reduces to 0.346 ns which is close to the theoretical limit \cite{wang2007}.
 For instance, in case of a sample of cross-sectional area $32 \times 32 $ nm$^2$, or $H_\text{shape} = 0.598$ T, we estimated $t_s=0.346$ ns, $H_\text{mw}=0.0187$ T, $f_o=5.2$ GHz, and optimal $\eta= 24.96$ $\text{\:ns}^{-2}$ which are significantly smaller than $t_s=0.56$ ns, $H_\text{mw}=0.045$ T, $f_o=21$ GHz, and optimal $\eta= 67.2$ $\text{\:ns}^{-2}$ for the cubic shaped or zero $H_\text{shape}$.
-The finding of damping dependence of magnetization reversal indicates that, for a specific $S$ or $H_\text{shape}$, there exists a optimal damping situation.
-Moreover, this study shows that the required microwave field amplitude of DCMWP can be lowered further by applying the direct current simultaneously.
+The physical reason of these findings is related to the competition between shape anisotropy and the uniaxial magnetocrystalline anisotropy.
+The findings of damping dependence of magnetization reversal indicate that, for a specific $A$ or $H_\text{shape}$, there exists a optimal damping situation.
+Moreover, this study shows that the required microwave field amplitude of DCMP can be lowered by applying direct current simultaneously along with DCMP.
 Therefore, an optimum combination of microwave field pulse and current could be applied to achieve faster and power efficient magnetization reversal.
 So these findings might be significant to design the shape of single domain nanoparticle to produce the low-energy cost magnetic storage device with high speed data processing.